Recodify/recodify-utils/devex/general/chat-paste/README.md

 ![main](../../../images/cargo.gif)

-A utility script that automatically pastes selected text or clipboard content to ChatGPT and submits it.
+A utility script that automatically pastes selected text or clipboard content to ChatGPT.
 Perfect for quickly sending code snippets, error messages, or text selections to ChatGPT without manual copy-paste.

 ## Features